hartmaj2/state-exam-prep/study-notes/prg/prg.md

     - syntax: `Monitor.Enter(_lockObj); and then Monitor.Exit(_lockObj); OR lock(_lockObj){}`
   - semaphores
     - don't represent ownership but instead how much of a certain resource is available
+    - why:
+      - used when there is a traffic limit for example on amount of DB accessing threads etc.
+    - SemaphoreSlim
+      - faster
+      - in-process only
+      - **use this most of the time**
+    - Semaphore
+      - slower
+      - allows for cross-process coordination
+    - syntax:
+      - P - `sem.WaitAsync()` or `sem.Wait()` (probeer)
+      - V - `sem.Release()` (verhoog)

+- time dependent errors
+  - deadlock - two or more threads in blocked state waiting on each other's resources (passively)
+  - livelock - like deadlock but the threads are switching turns yielding (too polite)
+  - starvation - a thread never gets to the CPU because it is always passed by some other thread

 ## Implementation of basic elements of object oriented languages